Zopolis4/TorghostNG/README.md

 # Before you use TorghostNG
 * For the goodness of Tor network, BitTorrent traffic will be blocked by iptables.
 Although you can bypass it with some tweaks with your torrent client 😥.
 It's difficult to completely block all torrent traffic.
-* For security reason, TorghostNG is gonna disable IPv6 to prevent IPv6 leaks (it happened to me lmao).
+* For security reason, TorghostNG will disable IPv6 to prevent IPv6 leaks (it happened to me lmao).

 # Installing TorghostNG
 TorghostNG currently supports: